meg-n-jones/cs-5001-2/budget.md

 ## Budget for this Project
-* $0
+* $10
-  * We have not used funds so far for this project
+  * Posterboard for EECE/CS Expo and CEAS Expo